breckhasmukhbhai728/Current-Transformers-FDD-and-RUL/README.md

-# Power Transformers FDD and RUL Datasets
+# Current Transformers FDD and RUL Datasets

 ## Overview
 This dataset contains time-series data on dissolved gas concentrations in power transformer oil.
 It is designed to aid in solving two main problems: